hashicorp/terraform-provider-azurerm/website/docs/d/linux_function_app.html.markdown

 * `service_tag` - The Service Tag used for this IP Restriction.

 * `virtual_network_subnet_id` - The Virtual Network Subnet ID used for this IP Restriction.

 ---

+A `sticky_settings` block exports the following:

+* `app_setting_names` - A list of `app_setting` names that the Linux Function App will not swap between Slots when a swap operation is triggered.

+* `connection_string_names` - A list of `connection_string` names that the Linux Function App will not swap between Slots when a swap operation is triggered.

+---